georgthegreat/cppstuff/string_nullptr/README.md

 ## Further Discourse

-These changes would not allow to remove runtime check, the following code is still will compile and trigger it:
+These changes would not allow to remove runtime check, the following code will remain compilable and will trigger the assertion:

 ```cpp
 const char *p = nullptr; // or more likely, p = functionThatCanReturnNull()